 A huge favourite amongst yacht crew at Rybovich, you will no doubt bump into plenty of crew you already know from the Rybo bar.
 You have been warned.

-Expect the usual West Palm crowd, summery dresses and tidy tee’s or shirts for the guys, nothing extravagant, but it is more dressier than Bradleys.
+Expect the usual West Palm crowd, summery dresses and tidy tee’s or shirts for the guys, nothing extravagant, but it is dressier than Bradleys.
 They do an epic Brunch menu, and its the perfect spot for crew days off if you are lucky enough to swing a weekend off.
-The food menu should please even the fussiest crew member (yes, I’m looking at you, Gluten free, Vegan, well, sometimes with a dairy intolerance when it suits type of crew) and the cocktails are easy to drink… Take plenty of money as you will end up spending longer here then you intended, and no doubt spend more too 😉
+The food menu should please even the fussiest crew member (yes, I’m looking at you, Gluten-free, Vegan, well, sometimes with a dairy intolerance when it suits type of crew) and the cocktails are easy to drink… Take plenty of money as you will end up spending longer here than you intended, and no doubt spend more too 😉

-Address: 125 Datura Street, West Palm beach, FL
+Address: 125 Datura Street, West Palm Beach, FL

 Getting around West Palm Beach